airbytehq/airbyte/docs/02-integrations/01-sources/postgres.md

 - You must **add the replication identity before creating the publication**.
 Otherwise, `ALTER`/`UPDATE`/`DELETE` statements may fail if Postgres cannot determine how to uniquely identify rows.
 - The publication should **include all the tables and only the tables that need to be synced**.
 Otherwise, data from these tables may not be replicated correctly.

-The UI currently allows selecting any tables for CDC.
-If a table is selected that is not part of the publication, it will not replicate even though it is selected.
+The UI will only show tables included in the publication.
 If a table is part of the publication but does not have a replication identity, that replication identity will be created automatically on the first run if the Airbyte user has the necessary permissions.

 #### 5. Create replication slot